 If there's no previous or subsequent imaging for you to cheat off, then it may be time for a sneaky show.
 Find a colleague more experienced than you and make up some excuse to get them to look at your screen.
 "How do I invert the contrast again?".
 A radiologist's natural instinct will be to point out any abnormality they see, to which you will simply reply "Yes, I know that".
 If they say nothing then be careful; this cheat is prone to false negatives.

-Key features: sneaky adrenaline rush, competence protected
+Key features: sneaky epinephrine rush, competence protected

 5. Rolling the Temp